leadedge/ofSpoutDemo/README.md

 ### Modifications

-The code may contain functions which are not documented.
+The code may contain functions that are not documented.
 As many comments as possible are included in the source files.